AndieWill510/tinydoor/Options/005-another-option.md

 It begins from a different question:

-> What would change if we stopped treating Autistic distress as the problem and started treating it as information?
+> What would change if we stopped treating our distress as the problem and started treating it as information?

 ## Reframe